rickapps/dots-game/README.md

 ![Example 4x4 game](static/img/DotNumbering2.png)

 For 4x4 game board, gameSize is 4. squareCount is 16.
 Squares are numbered 0-15.
 Horizontal lines on top edge of game board are numbered 0-3.
 Horizontal lines on bottom edge of game board are numbered 16-19.
 Vertical lines on the left edge are numbered 20,24,28,32.
 Vertical lines on the right edge of the game board are numbered 36,37,38,39.
 Vertical lines on the first row of the gameboard are numbered 20,21,22,23,36.
 The second row of vertical lines are numbered 24,25,26,27,37.
 The numbering scheme makes formulas for computing related squares and lines easier.

-### Definitions of terms used in the code

-**claims:** a list of all boxes on the gameboard.
-Indices correspond to the description above.
-If a list value is 0, the box is not claimed.
-Otherwise, the value is the player number that owns the claim.

-**history:** a list of all moves in the game.
-It is a list of lists of move tuples.

-**lines:** a list of lines on the gameboard.
-Indices correspond to the description above.
-A value of 1 means the line has been selected.
-A value of 0 means the line is available to select.

-**move:** a three value tuple.
-Val0 is the line# selected, Val1 is the box# claimed.
-Val3 is the second box claimed.
-(2, 2, -1) means line#2 was selected and it completes box#2.
-(2,-1,-1) means line#2 was selected and no boxes were completed. (-1,-1,-1) means game is over, there are no lines left to select.

-**moves:** a list of move tuples.
-Whenever a player completes a box, he gets to select a new line.
-The list of move tuples will always end with move (line#, -1,-1), except for the last move of the game.